PGL Virtual Formula Esports Championship – Season 1

 How To Enter

-Rounds are broken up into weekly “Qualifiers” and a “Finals”.
-There are four Qualifiers hosted each month held weekly on Saturdays and Sundays.
-You DO NOT need to attend every qualifier.
+Rounds are broken up into weekly “Challenger Events” and a “Finals”.
+There are multiple Challenger Series Events hosted each month held weekly on Sundays.

-There are 12 driver places available each week to qualify.
-The top 3 drivers of each Qualifier will progress to the Final to compete for the prize money.
+There are 8 driver places available at each Challenger Event.
+The top point scoring drivers of each Challenger Event will progress to the Final to compete for the prize money.
+There will also be wildcard positions open to best point scoring “outsider” drivers out of all the Challenger Events to bring the total number of finalists to 8 drivers.

 Check out below for the next qualifying dates and the tracks raced on for that event.